-In Sanskrit, vastu means “dwelling” and shastra means “Science”.
-Originated from traditional hindu ideology, vastu shastra is based on integrating nature with architecture and hindu belief.
-Vastu shastra not only deals with architectural layout of building, but also for temples, cities, gardens, business, roads, water works, and other civil infrastructures works.
-The core feature of Vastu is the Vastu Purus Mandala and incorporates position of bodily and supernatural forces.
-In Vastupurush mandala, each square is allocated for each god and is suited for particular purpose in the house.
+In Sanskrit, Vastu means “dwelling” and Shastra means “Science”.
+Originated from traditional Hindu ideology, Vastu Science is based on integrating nature with architecture and Hindu belief.
+Vastu Shastra not only deals with the architectural layout of the building, but also for temples, cities, gardens, business, roads, waterworks, and other civil infrastructures works.
+The core feature of Vastu is the Vastu Purus Mandala and incorporates the position of bodily and supernatural forces.
+In Vastupurush mandala, each square is allocated for each god and is suited for a particular purpose in the house.

 Vastu suggests house should be square or, rectangular shaped and should be symmetric, which allows maximum positive energy flow.
-Regular shape building are considered safer from earthquake and also load distribution is proportional from structural engineering perspective.
+Regular shape building is considered safer from the earthquake and also load distribution is proportional from a structural engineering perspective.

-We get maximum exposure to sunlight in south direction, north direction gets least sunlight and east and west also gets good amount of sunlight.
-In this perspective, putting store/treasure/puja room in north direction makes sense so that we can utilize other space for bedroom and open spaces.
-Also, morning sunlight is considered very good and leaving open space or, creating verandah/ balcony in east will allow more sunlight and fresh air to enter the house.
+We get maximum exposure to sunlight in the south direction, north direction gets least sunlight and east and west also gets a good amount of sunlight.
+In this perspective, putting store/treasure/puja room in north direction makes sense so that we can utilize other space for a bedroom and open spaces.
+Also, morning sunlight is considered very good and leaving open space.
+Creating verandah/ balcony in the east will allow more sunlight and fresh air to enter the house.